“Create in me a clean heart, O God, and renew a steadfast spirit within me.”

 Now It’s Your Turn

 If so, today’s task is simple, but not easy.
 Renew your commitment to clean out the temple once again.
+Then cooperate with the Holy Spirit to keep your resolve.
 Remember, God’s mercies are new every morning.

 Nothing keeps old habits from creeping back in like prayer.
 One of the ways I keep my marriage strong is by praying Scripture over my husband.
 In Praying for Your Husband from Head to Toe, I map out sixteen landmarks to help you consistently and effectively cover your husband in powerful prayer.
 From his mind and the thoughts he thinks, to his feet and the path he takes.
 This resource will change your marriage and your man…and even you.